The Atlanta Journal-Constitution

 Cheating our children: Teachers on trial

 Twelve former Atlanta educators went on trial in 2014 in one of the most notorious examples of high-stakes testing gone wrong.
-The educators, under intense pressure to meet ever-increasing test performance goals, were accused of conspiring to change students’ answers on state tests.
+The educators, under intense pressure to meet ever-increasing performance goals, were accused of conspiring to change students’ answers on state tests.
 The inflated scores gave a false impression of the academic progress of thousands of students.
 Here are a few stories from the nine-month long trial.